 Patrick W. McGovern is a Partner in the Firm's Newark, NJ office.
-He is Chair of the ERISA Practice and Co-Chair of the Hospitality, Hotels & Restaurants Industry Group as well as a member of the Employment Law & Litigation Defense, Labor Law, Immigration Law and Wage and Hour Compliance Practice Groups.
+He is Chair of the Employee Benefits & Executive Compensation/ERISA Practice and Co-Chair of the Hotels & Restaurants Industry Group as well as a member of the Employment Law & Litigation, Energy & Utility Law, Labor Law, Immigration Law and Wage and Hour Compliance Practice Groups.
 Mr. McGovern represents management in labor, employment, employee benefits and immigration matters, advising on compliance regarding all aspects of employer-employee relationships, including union-free and union avoidance strategies; drug testing policies; wage and hour laws and immigration law as well as labor and employment and benefits issues that arise during mergers, acquisitions, facility closings, business expansion, workforce reductions and merger integrations.

 Mr. McGovern represents management in proceedings before the National Labor Relations Board, including proceedings involving representation, decertification, unit clarification and unfair labor practices as well as labor arbitrations, collective bargaining and project labor agreement negotiations.
 He appears in state and federal court and before regulatory agencies in matters arising under fair employment practices laws, labor laws, wage and hour laws and the Employee Retirement Income Security Act (ERISA).